ADVANCE NCFDD Faculty Success Fellows

 The ADVANCE NCFDD Faculty Success Fellowship Program seeks to promote the success of tenure-track faculty members at Texas A&M University through a professional development opportunity designed to increase productivity and maintain work-life balance.
 This program is targeted towards faculty who have a demonstrated commitment to diversity, inclusion, and equity.

-ADVANCE will provide up to 8 awards in the amount of $2500 each to support participation in the Faculty Success Program offered by the National Center for Faculty Diversity and Development (NCFDD) for both the Fall 2021 and Spring 2022 sessions.
-Applicants for the Fall 2021 session may opt to apply during this round, or during a subsequent call for applications.
+ADVANCE provides awards in the amount of $2500 each to support participation in the Faculty Success Program offered by the National Center for Faculty Diversity and Development (NCFDD).

 Funding provided by ADVANCE: $2500